r-lib/otel/tests/testthat/_snaps/defaults.md

       setup_default_meter_provider()
     Condition
       Error in `setup_default_meter_provider()`:
       !
-Cannot set metrics exporter otel::is_string from R_OTEL_LOGS_EXPORTER environment variable, it is not a list or environment with a 'new' member.
+Cannot set metrics exporter otel::is_string from R_OTEL_METRICS_EXPORTER environment variable, it is not a list or environment with a 'new' member.